Expert Guitar Photography

 Before becoming a photographer I was a professional guitar player and tutor.
 So, I understand the connection a musician has with their instrument.
 Whether a guitar is brand new or vintage, it is an extension of the player and a very personal choice for self-expression.
 The bumps and marks accumulated over the years can be very upsetting when they first happen, but become part of the story of the life of the instrument and of your journey as a musician.
 So, I like to remain faithful to the character of working guitars, while also creating beautiful images.
 My guitar photography can be used to help sell instruments, for personal mementos, for collectors celebrating their collection and more.
 The images on this page illustrate some of the art I have been privileged to create using guitars.

 By combining my two passions of guitars and photography, I managed to qualify as a Fellow in product photography with a panel of pictures of guitars.
 There are only a handful of Fellows of the SICIP worldwide, so this was a real honour.
-But, I didn’t want to stop there and have continued to create images of guitars with carefully crafted lighting to show off their shape and finish.
+But, I didn’t want to stop there and have continued to develop as a guitar photographer, creating images of guitars with carefully crafted lighting to show off their shape and finish.
 I look for creative angles, details to highlight and anything that helps bring out the character of the instrument.

 PRS Electric Guitars